Energy watchdog Ofgem and who they regulate

 There are four steps to complaining about your gas or electricity bill or supplier if you have a problem.

 1. Always contact the energy company directly.
-You can find their phone number and website details on your energy bill.
+You can find your supplier’s phone number and website details here, or on your energy bill.

 2. Explain what the problem is to the energy company and what you want them to do about it.
-Try and be as specific as possible.
+Try to be as specific as possible.

-4. At this stage if your problem has still not been resolved, it’s time to complain to the energy ombudsman .
-They can investigate if a complaint hasn’t been sorted after eight weeks or if the energy company says they can do nothing more to resolve it.
-You can call the energy ombudsman on 03304401624.
+4. At this stage, if your problem still hasn’t been resolved, it’s time to complain to the UK Energy Ombudsman.
+They can investigate if a complaint hasn’t been sorted after eight weeks, or if the energy company says they can do nothing more to resolve it.
+You can call the Energy Ombudsman on 0330 4401624.